-(7) trafficking of persons under Section 20A.02(a) (3), (4), (7) or (8); and person commits an offense if, with specific intent to commit an offense, he does an act amounting to more than mere preparation that tends but fails to effect the commission of the offense intended."
+Although the trafficking law does not expressly prohibit an offender from raising a defense based on the use of a law enforcement decoy posing as a minor, Texas's criminal attempt statute could provide prosecutors with an alternative avenue to prosecute those cases.
+Pursuant to Tex.
+Penal Code Ann. § 15.01(a) (Criminal attempt), "A person commits an offense if, with specific intent to commit an offense, he does an act amounting to more than mere preparation that tends but fails to effect the commission of the offense intended."
 Accordingly, an offender could be found guilty of attempting to commit a child sex trafficking offense if the offender intended to commit the trafficking offense and acted on that intent even though the offender was prevented from perpetrating the offense since the intended victim was a law enforcement decoy rather than an actual minor.